instantshare/instantshare/README.rst

 Installation
 ============
 At this point, the supported platforms are Microsoft Windows and GNU/Linux.
-We might consider adding Mac OSX support at some point in the future.
+MacOS support is being worked on with rudimentary support for taking screenshots already implemented.

 Currently, we do not ship any binaries or packages, but you can download_ and extract the sources.
 Or just clone the repository to any directory using